eltay89/eltay89.github.io/_posts/2025-08-07-llm-guide-for-beginners.md

 Notice how "fascinating" is split into two tokens.
 This allows the model to handle complex words and variations it may not have seen before.

 <details>
-  <summary>Click to see simple pseudocode for tokenization</summary>
+  <summary>Click to see clean pseudocode for tokenization</summary>

   ```
+  // Function to break a sentence into tokens
-  function tokenize(text):
+  function tokenize(sentence_text):

+    // Assume we have a predefined list of known words/sub-words
+    known_vocabulary = ["the", "quick", "brown", "fox", "jump", "s", "over", ...]

-    // 1.
-Convert text to lowercase
+    // Start with the full text
-    text = text.to_lower()

-    // 2.
-Split text by spaces and punctuation
-    words = split_by_whitespace_and_punctuation(text)
+    remaining_text = sentence_text

-    // 3.
-For each word, check if it's in our known vocabulary
-    tokens = []
+    list_of_tokens = []

+    while remaining_text is not empty:
+      // Find the longest known token at the start of the remaining text
+      longest_match = ""
-    for each word in words:
+      for token in known_vocabulary:
-      if word is in vocabulary:
-        add word to tokens
-      else:
-        // If word is unknown, break it into smaller parts
+        if remaining_text starts with token:
+          if length of token > length of longest_match:
-        sub_words = break_into_known_sub_words(word)
+            longest_match = token

+      // Add the found token to our list
-        add sub_words to tokens
+      add longest_match to list_of_tokens

+      // Remove the matched part from the remaining text
+      remaining_text = remove_prefix(remaining_text, longest_match)

-    return tokens
+    return list_of_tokens
   ```
 </details>